Data protection

 Under Royal Decree 12/2018 on Network and Information Systems Security, the breach of the relevant obligations by operators may be sanctioned as follows:

-• If considered a minor breach, reprimand or fine of up to EUR 100,000.
+• If considered a non-serious breach, reprimand or fine of up to EUR 100,000.

 • If considered a serious breach, fines of up to EUR 500,000.

-• If considered a very serious breach, fines of up to EUR 1m.
+• If considered a very serious breach, fines of up to EUR 1m (or higher if material damage is considerable, subject to the new law's updated thresholds).

 Under the Telecoms Act, the breach of the relevant obligations by operators may be sanctioned as follows: